-You can sign up for the online or offline credit monitoring service anytime between now and August 3, 2021.
+You can sign up for the online identity monitoring service anytime between now and <<b2b\text\6 (Activation Date)>>.
 Due to privacy laws, we cannot register you directly.
 Enrolling in this service will not affect your credit score.
+You must be over age 18 with a credit file activate these services.